infobloxopen/atlas-app-toolkit/rpc/resource/README.md

 The `message Identifier` implements `jsonpb.JSONPBMarshaler` and `jsonpb.JSONPBUnmarshaler` interfaces so that it renders itself in JSON as a string in a single string delimited by `/`.

-You could use it to define identifiers in your proto messages, e.g
+You could use it to define identifiers in your proto messages, e.g.

 ```proto
 syntax = "proto3";